You’ve seen the Calibrachoa plant, a tender perennial commonly known as “Million Bells.”

-Since that time these garden plants gained the name “Million Bells” due to their production of hundreds of bell-like small petunia-like blooms.
+Since that time, Calibrachoa plants gained the name “Million Bells” due to their production of hundreds of bell-like small petunia-like blooms.

-Calibrachoa is a must for your summer gardens!
+Calibrachoa million bells are a must for your summer gardens!

-Million Bells grows as a tender perennial in USDA hardiness zones 9-11.
+Million Bells grows in full sun as a tender perennial in USDA hardiness zones 9-11.
 In colder zones, the plant grows as an annual.

-The leaves are thick, fleshy and somewhat sticky structured and the Calibrachoa flowers generally crawl over their stems which are 6″-15″ inches long.
+The leaves are thick, fleshy, and somewhat sticky structured.
+Moreover, the Calibrachoa flowers generally crawl over their stems, which are 6″-15″ inches long.

-The stems are similar to petunia plants with five eared lobes and yellow throats.
+The stems resemble trailing petunia plants with five-eared lobes and yellow throats.

 Using Calibrachoa In The Garden And Landscape

-The calibrachoa form excellent colorful ornaments for gardens, wonderful bedding plants, and gorgeous hanging baskets.
+The calibrachoa plant forms excellent colorful ornaments for gardens.
+They also make wonderful bedding plants and gorgeous hanging baskets.

-These prolific bloomers look like mini petunias on steroids and are real show stoppers with their abundance of flowers and semi-trailing habit.
+These prolific bloomers look like miniature petunias on steroids.
+This makes them real show-stoppers with their abundance of bell-like flowers and semi-trailing habits.

-Moreover, unlike petunia flowers, do not produce seeds and stop blooming.
+Moreover, unlike petunia flowers, they do not produce seeds and stop blooming.

 Instead, they keep on blooming until the environment freezes.
 You can pinch them off if you are fond of bushy shrubs.

-Bloom time for Million Bells flowers runs from spring all the way through fall, they require a sunny spot and can be used in combination with other plants.
+Bloom time for Million Bells flowers runs from spring all the way through fall.
+They need a sunny spot and can be used in combination with other plants.

-Purchase plants in spring at your local garden center and begin planting them out after the last frost.
+Purchase Calibrachoa plants at your local garden center in spring and begin planting them out after the last frost.

 Calibrachoa Care Requirements

-Million bells care requires are minimal.
+Million bells Calibrachoa care is minimal.
 Fairly moist soil and dry temperatures with regular fertilizing are primary care needs for Calibrachoa.

 Full Sun Plants – Million Bells are considered to be full sun plants.
-They can do best when placed in direct sun for a minimum of 6 hours daily.
+They can do best when placed in direct full sun for at least 6 hours daily.

-If plants do not get enough light or are planted in part shade they may look tired, the bloom will decrease and the plants will begin to stretch.
+If Calibrachoa million bells do not get enough light or are planted in partial shade, they may look tired, the bloom will decrease, and the plants will begin to stretch.

-This is an indication that the plant needs to be moved to a location where it gets at least 4-6 hours of direct and filtered sun in a day.
+This indicates that the plant needs to be moved to a location where it gets at least 4-6 hours of direct and filtered sun daily.

 Its critical photoperiod requirement may differ from one variety to another.

-For the Minifamous Yellow Lilac Star, MiniFamous Lemon, and Million bells terra cotta, uniform flowering requires 11 hours of sunlight exposure every day.
+For the Minifamous Yellow Lilac Star, MiniFamous Lemon, and Million Bells terra cotta, uniform flowering requires 11 hours of sunlight exposure daily.

 On the other hand, MiniFamous White Pink Star and Superbells Pink need somewhere in between 11 or 12-hour critical photoperiod.

-Fertilizer Needs – Lighting is important to a bright, eye-popping, color display Calibrachoa provides.
+Fertilizer Needs – Lighting is important to a bright, eye-popping color display the Calibrochoa provides.
 But fertilizer is also very important.

 Heavy blooming the entire summer means heavy demands on plant nutrition.

-To keep plants strong fertilize every other week with a liquid fertilizer.
-Once per month if you’re fertilizing with a solid granular slow release plant fertilizer.
+To keep Calibrachoa plants, strong fertilize every other week with a liquid fertilizer and once per month if you’re fertilizing with a solid granular slow-release fertilizer.

 Many growers add granular fertilizer with more phosphorus (second fertilizer number) to the soil when planting Million Bells initially.

-After 6 weeks of blooming, and the solid food has run out, begin applying liquid plant fertilizer every 10-14 days.
+After 6 weeks of blooming and the solid food has run out, apply liquid plant fertilizer every 10-14 days.

-Fertilization, in short is the key for blooming you calibrachoa throughout the season well.
+Fertilization, in short, is the key to blooming your caliberachoa well throughout the growing season.

-Soil – Calibrachoa prefer very well-drained soils.
+Soil – Calibrachoa prefers very well-drained soils.
 Most garden soils do not have the best drainage.
 This is why Calibrachoa is normally found growing in containers.

-Use a good quality potting soil in your containers, with excellent drainage.
-For soil guidelines check out this article.
+Use good quality potting soil in your containers, with excellent drainage.
+For soil guidelines, check out this article.

-Water Requirements – Calibrachoa needs generous amount of water for “soaking” the roots.
-However, the soil needs to be given time for dying out until the next watering cycle.
+Water Requirements – Calibrachoa needs a generous amount of water for “soaking” the roots.
+However, allow the soil to dry out before the next watering cycle.

-When watering water the soil thoroughly and allow the top 1-2 inches of soil to dry before watering again.
-Soggy soil lead to plants rotting.
+When watering, water the soil thoroughly and allow the top 1-2 inches of soil to dry before watering again.
+Soggy soil leads to plants rotting.

-This will temporarily reduce the blooming for a week or two but picks up quickly as trimming stimulates root growth resulting in fuller bushy plants.
+This temporarily reduces the blooming for a week or two but picks up quickly as trimming stimulates root growth, resulting in fuller, bushy plants.

-There is no requirement of deadheading calibrachoa.
+There is no requirement to deadheading calibrachoa.
 They are a self-cleaning plant.

-Spent Calibrachoa flowers automatically drop following another batch to bloom.
-But, it is advised to pinch once in a while for compact growth habit.
+Spent Calibrachoa flowers automatically drop, following another batch to bloom.
+But, it is advised to pinch once in a while for a compact growth habit.

-Pests and Disease – Pest and disease are rare with Calibrachoa.
-However, they can have issues with Pythium and phytophthora.
+Pests and Disease – Pests and diseases are rare with Calibrachoa.
+However, they can have issues with Pythium and the disease Phytophthora.

-Insects and aphids can cause problems can completely destroy plant stems.
+Insects and aphids can cause problems and completely destroy plant stems.
 Check with your local garden center or extension agent to control solutions.

 Million bells may also acquire the black root rot disease, a problem caused by Thielaviopsis basicola.
 This fungus affects a wide range of plants.

-Symptoms may appear the same as iron-deficiency which include uneven heights, black areas on roots, yellow leaves, and stunting growth of roots and foliage.
+Symptoms may appear the same as iron deficiency, including uneven heights, black areas on roots, yellow leaves, and stunting growth of roots and foliage.